-The stress response is your body and mind’s reaction to perceive danger, whether from internal stressors or external.
+The stress response is your body and mind’s reaction to perceived danger, whether from internal stressors or external.

-External Stressors include physical condition, such as an illness from an injury, concussion, stroke, chronic pain, or reaction to hot or cold temperature.
+External Stressors include physical conditions, such as an illness from an injury, concussion, stroke, chronic pain, or reaction to hot or cold temperature.

 Internal Stressors can also be physical such as reaction to hot flashes, an infection or inflammation, or Lyme Disease.
 They can also be psychological.

 Acute Stress is short-term, and the reaction to an immediate threat.
 It triggers the fight/flight area of the limbic system called the amygdala.
 This is also called the fight/flight response.
 The threat can be any situation that is experienced, even subconsciously or falsely, as a danger.
 Acute stress causes the feeling of anxiety, resulting in an increase in cortisol to your system.
 Acute Stress includes a traumatic event such as 9/11, the death of a loved-one, an illness, or the loss of a job.